lumeland/lume.land/docs/overview/why-static-sites.md

 ### Almost no maintenance

-A static site can live forever without any kind of maintenance (i.e. the database is down, need to update plugins and other dependencies, etc).
+A static site can live forever without any kind of maintenance (i.e. the database is down, the need to update plugins and other dependencies, etc).
 You can upload a static site and forget about it for years.
 As long as browsers continue to exist and support HTML, CSS, and JavaScript, your static website will continue working like the first day (or even better because browsers are improving over time).

 ### Own your content